Karnataka bypoll 2019: BJP fields 13 disqualified MLAs, yet to decide on two seats

 Karnataka Bypoll 2019: BJP fields 13 disqualified MLAs, yet to decide on two seats

-Bengaluru, Nov 14: The Bharatiya Janata Party on Thursday announced names of 13 rebel MLAs (disqualified) as its candidates for the first list of assembly bypolls in Karnataka.
+Bengaluru, Nov 14: The Bharatiya Janata Party (BJP) on Thursday announced names of 13 rebel MLAs (disqualified) as its candidates for the first list of assembly bypolls in Karnataka.

 Bypolls to 15 of 17 seats represented by the disqualified MLAs, whose resignation led to the collapse of Congress-JD(S) coalition government in July, will be held on December 5.